 After breakfast we depart for the Sleat peninsula, the ‘Garden of Skye’, with a gentler, more verdant landscape than the wilder north of the island.
 We visit Armadale Castle and the Museum of the Isles, set in the heart of a 20,000 acre Highland estate.
 Afterwards, we take the ferry from Armadale to Mallaig, and enjoy sea air and views of the neighbouring Small Isles of Rum, Eigg and Muck.
 Travelling through the rugged countryside of Lochaber, we travel past famous landmarks including the viaduct at Glenfinnan.
 Then, we carry on through bleak Glencoe, arriving back at our original pick-up points this evening.

-- Six nights’ dinner (with wine), bed and breakfast: three nights at the Royal Hotel, Ullapool and three Cuillin Hills Hotel, Portree
+- Six nights’ dinner (with wine), bed and breakfast: three nights at the Royal Hotel, Ullapool and three Cuillin Hills Hotel, Portree (or similar)

 - Three lunches included